Gastric cancer

 A diagnosis of HDGC has implications for cancer screening and risk reduction interventions:

-• Considering the morbidity associated with prophylactic gastrectomy, this surgery should be cautiously considered in patients older than age 70, and in carriers of pathogenic CDH1 variants without a personal/family history of DGC.
+- Considering the morbidity associated with prophylactic gastrectomy, this surgery should be cautiously considered in patients older than age 70, and in carriers of pathogenic CDH1 variants without a family history of DGC.

-• The penetrance of pathogenic CTNNA1 variants remains poorly understood.
-Expert advice should be sought for management of carriers of such variants.
+- The penetrance of pathogenic CTNNA1 variants remains poorly understood.
+Expert advice should be sought for the management of carriers of such variants.

 Familial intestinal gastric cancer

-• There is a lack of evidence for surveillance recommendations for individuals with FIGC, though eradication of Helicobacter pylori is recommended in family members of patients presenting with gastric cancer at under 40 years of age.
+- There is a lack of evidence for surveillance recommendations for individuals with FIGC.
+However, eradication of Helicobacter pylori is recommended in family members of patients presenting with gastric cancer at under 40 years of age.

 Gastric adenocarcinoma and proximal polyposis of the stomach